juliogomez/devops/README.md

 `kubectl apply -f dashboard.yaml`

-We are deploying it as *NodePort*, so you should be able to access it with your browser pointing to the IP address of any of your nodes, and the port assigned by the service.
-You can see it here:
+We are deploying it as a *NodePort* service, so you should be able to access it with your browser pointing to the IP address of any of your nodes, and the port assigned by the service.
+For example:

 ```
 kubectl get services kubernetes-dashboard -n kube-system